OfficeDev/msteams-docs.pt-BR/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-proactive.md

 }
 ```

 Você deve fornecer a ID de usuário e a ID do locatário.
-Se a chamada for bem-sucedida, a API retornará com o seguinte objeto Response.
+Se a chamada for bem-sucedida, a API retornará com o seguinte objeto de resposta.

 ```json
 {